inovex/justcause/docs/usage.rst

     >>> type(cf)
     justcause.data.frames.CausalFrame

-As usual ``cf.columns`` would list the names of all columns.
-To find out if a columns actually is a covariate, treatment, outcome or something else, we can use the attribute accessor ``names``::
+As usual, ``cf.columns`` would list the names of all columns.
+To find out if a column actually is a covariate, treatment, outcome or something else, we can use the attribute accessor ``names``::

     >>> cf.names.treatment